elysiajs/documentation/docs/blog/elysia-07.md

 This is exciting from maintainer side because previously, it's almost impossible to truly encapsulate the scope the an instance, but using `mount` and WinterCG compilance, we are finally able to truly encapsulate the instance of the plugin while providing a soft link with main instance property like `state`, `decorate`.

 ## Text based status
-There are over 64 standard HTTP status codes to remember, and to admit it, sometime we forget them and search it on MDN.
+There are over 64 standard HTTP status codes to remember, and I admit that sometime we also forget the status we want to use.

 This is why we ship 64 HTTP Status codes in text-based form with autocompletion for you.